music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 #### Basic Encoding – Syllable

 The first example illustrates the most basic encoding of neume notation.
 Encoded here is the opening of Hildegarde’s “O Splendidissima Gemma” with the text “O splendidissima”.
 Information about the {% include link elem="staff" %} has been omitted for brevity, but it was originally encoded on a 5-line staff with two clefs, a “C” and a “F” on lines 5 and 3, respectively.
-The encoding was performed by Stefan Morent and Gregor Schräder.

 {% include figure img="modules/neumes/O-splendidissima.png" %}